Ishfaq Ahmed: International career

 After good performances for Dempo, Ahmed was called up to the India U23 side by head coach, Stephen Constantine, for Olympic qualification.
 Ahmed scored on his debut for the side against Turkmenistan U23 as India won 1–0.
 In 2005 he was called for the national team for 2006 World Cup qualification matches but could not find place in first 11.

 Coaching career

 He started his coaching career with Kerala Blasters as player cum assistant manager in 2015.
 After retirement from football, he joined Jamshedpur FC as their assistant coach under Steve Coppell, with whom he previously worked at Kerala Blasters.
 After Coppell's departure from Jamshedpur he also left the club.
 In 2019 Ishfaq returned to Kerala Blasters as their assistant coach under the newly appointed head coach Eelco Schattorie.

 In 2020 he extended his contract with the Blasters for another 3 years.
 On 17 February 2021, Ishfaq took over as the interim head coach at the Blasters after the head coach Kibu Vicuna and the club decided to part away on mutual consent.
 He managed the club in the last two games of the season.

+After the Blasters' 2022–23 season, the club announced that they have mutually parted ways with Ishfaq as their assistant coach.

+In October 2023, he joined I-League club Real Kashmir as new head coach.
+On 28 October, in the 2023–24 season opener, his team earned a 2–0 victory over Rajasthan United.

 AlFF committee member

-On 23 March 2017, Ishfaq was selected to the All India Football Fedreation's Technical Committee member.
+On 23 March 2017, Ishfaq was selected to the All India Football Federation's Technical Committee member.